burke-software/django-simple-import/README.md

             self.bar = value
         simple_import_methods = ('set_bar',)

+### settings.py
+SIMPLE_IMPORT_LAZY_CHOICES: Default True.
+If enabled simple_import will look up choices when importing.
+Example:

+    choices  = ['M', 'Monday']

+If the spreadsheet value is "Monday" it will set the database value to "M".

 If you need any help we do consulting and custom development.
 Just email us at david at burkesoftware.com.